-Based on the recommendation of the nominating and corporate governance committee of our Board, our Board has nominated J. Martin Carroll, Sheldon L. Koenig, Stephen Rocamboli, and Tracy M. Woody for election as Class I directors.
-Each will serve for three-year terms ending at the 2026 Annual Meeting or until their successors are elected and qualified.
+Based on the recommendation of the nominating and corporate governance committee of our Board, our Board has nominated Antonio M. Gotto Jr., M.D., D.Phil. and Nicole Vitullo for election as Class II directors.
+Each will serve for three-year terms ending at the 2027 Annual Meeting or until their successors are elected and qualified.
 Each of the nominees is a current member of our Board and has consented to serve if elected.

 Unless you direct otherwise through your proxy voting instructions, the persons named as proxies will vote all proxies received "for" the election of each nominee.
 If any nominee is unable or unwilling to serve at the time of the Annual Meeting, the persons named as proxies may vote for a substitute nominee chosen by the present Board.
-In the alternative, the proxies may vote only for the remaining nominees, leaving a vacancy on the Board.
-The Board may fill such vacancy at a later date or reduce the size of the Board.
+In the alternative, the proxies may vote only for the remaining nominees, leaving a vacancy on our Board.
+Our Board may fill such vacancy at a later date or reduce the size of our Board.
 We have no reason to believe that any of the nominees will be unwilling or unable to serve if elected as a director.

-The four nominees receiving a plurality of votes properly cast will be elected as directors.
+The two nominees receiving a plurality of votes properly cast will be elected as directors.
 Withholding authority to vote your shares with respect to one or more director nominees and broker non-votes will have no effect on the election of those nominees.